17 Coolest Places to Visit in Tokyo

 3. Hiroo

 If you like trendy spots like Shibuya and Harajuku but expect to see less crowds, Hiroo is a great choice.
-The area is located near Shibuya and Ebisu, and has much more relaxing and sophisticated atmosphere.
+Although Hiroo is located within a short distance from the busy areas such as Shibuya and Ebisu, it has more relaxing and calm atmosphere.
+It’s home to several embassies and popular residential area for expats.

 It’s a great area to explore the latest Tokyo food culture as numbers of swanky spots gather in this area, such as cafes and restaurants serving trendy and healthy items.